apache/iotdb/docs/UserGuide/Data-Concept/Data-Model-and-Terminology.md

 After a storage group is set, the ancestral layers, children and descendant layers of the corresponding prefix path are not allowed to be set up again (for example, after `root.ln` is set as the storage group, the root layer and `root.ln.wf01` are not allowed to be set as storage groups).

-The Layer Name of storage group can only consist of characters, numbers and underscores, like `root.storagegroup_1`.
+The Layer Name of storage group can only consist of characters, numbers, underscores and hyphen, like `root.storagegroup_1-sg1`.

 ### Path